 - Put on earplugs or headphones to protect your ears from intermittent loud noises

-For more information, refer to the FAQs on preparing for an ezra MRI screening.
+For more information, refer to the FAQs on preparing for an Ezra MRI screening.

 Gallbladder Screening: A Step Toward Long-Lasting Health